 InterGuard’s Web Filtering module does not work that way at all.
 It was designed from the ground up to record and block by category (its constantly updated), or content on a web page, or white/black listing of URL’s regardless if you are on the local area network, or in a different country.
 This is because there is no appliance, it works at the endpoint so you no longer need to be chained to a company network to control what employees do on the computer.

-Again, while having a solid Acceptable Use Policy is to everyone’s advantage as you can always fall back on them when a violation has occurred, without having endpoint security deployed to your workstations and laptops you are only solving half of the problem with respect to protecting against insider threats.
+Again, while having a solid Acceptable Use Policy is to everyone’s advantage as you can always fall back on them when a violation has occurred, without having endpoint security deployed to your workstations and laptops you are only solving half of the problem with respect to protection against insider threats.